artandmath/DagNabbit/README.md

 - failed tests:
   - Centos7 Gnome & KDE (no upgrades from the v2009 distro)
   - Ubuntu 22.04 Xfce
-  - PNGs larger than 8k x 8k, suspect the 256 MB vram is the issue
+  - PNGs larger than 8k x 8k, suspect the 256 MB vram might be the issue